bitcrafter21/Portfolio/README.md

 ## 📞 Support

-For support, email your.email@example.com or open an issue on GitHub.
+For support, email bitcrafter21@gmail.com or open an issue on GitHub.

 ---

 **Built with 💙 by Gaurav Sharma**

-*Deployed on Render | Database powered by Aiven Cloud*
+*Deployed on Render*

 *Last Updated: November 2025*